Questions about Esbriet

 Lost lung function cannot be restored.
 However, Esbriet may help preserve more of your lung function by slowing the progression of the disease.

-At the end of a 1-year clinical study of people with IPF, more people who took Esbriet had stable lung function, compared with people who did not take Esbriet.
+At the end of a 1-year clinical study of people with IPF, more than twice as many people who took Esbriet preserved baseline lung function, compared to those who did not take Esbriet.

 - With Esbriet, 23% of people had stable lung function